-Bacterial infections of the skin are among the most common skin problems.
-Impetigo, a highly contagious type of bacterial skin infection, is one of the most frequently diagnosed.
+Impetigo is a common and highly contagious type of bacterial skin infection.
 While it is most common in children, no age group is exempt, and it is particularly contagious within the family.
 There are two types of impetigo.
-First, impetigo contagiosa, which presents with honey colored crusts (scabs) and superficial erosions, often found on the face but can present on any part of the body.
+First, impetigo contagiosa, which presents with honey-colored crusts (scabs) and superficial erosions, often found on the face but can present on any part of the body.
 The second, but less common, is bullous impetigo, which presents with solitary fragile blisters which rupture easily, leaving raw, weeping, denuded areas which spread peripherally.
 New blisters sprout in the surrounding area.
 Prompt antibiotic therapy is rapidly curative.